bgt072105/curly-ladle/docs/MCQ_Test_Corrections.md

 Q 32 - I picked option B, but option C was correct because moving the statement in line 5 so that it appears between lines 2 and 3 would allow count to be initialized outside of the for loop.

-Q 37 - I picked option B, but option D was correct because when x=3, y=2, and z=1 the program would not find the max to be 3, the value of x.
+Q 37 - I picked option B, but option D was correct because when x=3, y=2, and z=1 the program would not find the max to be 3, which is the value of x.

 ## Finals Quiz 2
 ### Score: 49/50